 This stunning montante was created in close collaboration with our client, who had a precise vision for his sword.
 Intended for solo drilling, the sword’s design balanced dramatic impact with a need for a relatively light weight.
 As such we had to assess each part individually to boost its aesthetic effect while minimising weight.

 The result is nimble with a point of balance close to the hilt, reducing blade presence while still retaining an impressive length and breadth.
 The blade is as stiff as possible given the need for lightness, and has a historically accurate long flex over the last half of the blade.

-Tempted by inlay?
+Tempted by a brazen inlay?
 Get in touch to discuss your ideas.